Supremely UNjust!

 Senate officials have been made aware of the problem?

-(In fact, one U.S. Senator has lamented his inability to do anything about the
+(In fact, one U.S. Senator has lamented his inability to do anything about the problem of

 the judicial corruption, considering it a judicial problem, even though the Senate is able to